 Additionally, as the symptoms of acid reflux and anxiety may make each other worse, taking quick action may help prevent this cycle from developing.

-People may be able to relieve the symptoms of GERD using one or more methods, including:
+People may be able to relieve the symptoms of GERD using

 - avoiding large or very fatty meals

 - eating the last meal of the day no later than 3 hours before going to bed